Sherman Silber: Awards

 In 1965, while at University of Michigan, Silber won the Hopwood Literary Award for Short Stories and Essays.
 Silber received the 2008 James B. Eads Award for innovation in engineering, technology, or an outstanding project with major impact.
 In 2009, he won the Tenth Royan International Research Award for his research in female fertility.

 Books

-Silber has authored four medical textbooks and five best-sellers on infertility and reproduction, including the book How to Get Pregnant, which has been reprinted in several different languages.
-His other books include How Not to Get Pregnant, How to Get Pregnant with the New Technology, and The Male: From Infancy to Old Age.
+Silber has authored four medical textbooks and five books on infertility and reproduction, including How to Get Pregnant, How Not to Get Pregnant, How to Get Pregnant with the New Technology and The Male: From Infancy to Old Age.

 Media Appearances

 He has appeared on the Donahue Show eight times since 1980, Good Morning America, the Today Show, The Oprah Winfrey Show, Gary Collins, Peter Jennings’ ABC Nightly News, and Ted Koppel’s Nightline.
 He has been a consultant numerous times on the Joan Rivers Show and ABC News, and has been a regular contributor many times on KMOX, WOR, and NPR radio.
 He was one of four physicians picked to be on the U.S. Congress Office of Technology Assessment study to help infertile couples in the United States.

 In 2013, he completed the first IVF performed on live television as a Today Show segment.